Replicate data into Azure Database for MySQL Flexible Server

 The mysql system database on the source server isn't replicated.
 In addition, changes to accounts and permissions on the source server aren't replicated.
 If you create an account on the source server and this account needs to access the replica server, manually create the same account on the replica server.
-To understand what tables are contained in the system database, see the MySQL manual.
+To understand the tables in the system database, see the MySQL manual.

-Data-in replication not supported on HA enabled servers
+Data-in replication not supported on High Availability (HA) enabled servers

-It is not supported to configure Data-in replication for servers which have high availability (HA) option enabled.
-On HA enabled servers, the stored procedures for replication
+It isn't supported to configure Data-in replication for servers that have high availability (HA) option enabled.
+On HA-enabled servers, the stored procedures for replication

 mysql.az_replication_* won't be available.

-If you are using HA server as a source server, MySQL native binary log (binlog) file position-based replication would fail, when failover happens on the server.
+If you are using the HA server as a source server, MySQL native binary log (binlog) file position-based replication will fail when failover happens on the server.
 If replica server supports GTID based replication, we should configure GTID based replication.